nikki93/multi/README.md

 On the client, all LÖVE callbacks are available and the same arguments are passed in that are passed by LÖVE.

+# Attributions

+Crosshair image in multiplayer example is from https://www.kenney.nl/assets/crosshair-pack.
+Thanks!